BBillot/EquiTrack/README.md

 # EquiTrack

-In this repository, we present EquiTrack, the first method to use recently proposed steerable SE(3)-equivariant group-CNNs (G-CNN) for rigid motion tracking in 3D medical images.
-Here we use a hybrid architecture that combines a denoising CNN with a G-CNN to decouple the processing of intensity and spatial features.
+In this repository, we present EquiTrack, the first method to use recently proposed steerable SE(3)-equivariant CNN (E-CNN) for rigid motion tracking in 3D medical images.
+Here we use a hybrid architecture that combines a denoising CNN with an E-CNN to decouple the processing of intensity and spatial features.

 Specifically, our framework has three parts (see figure below):